carpentries-incubator/docker-introduction/_extras/sequence_alignment.md

 grouped by [function](http://emboss.sourceforge.net/apps/release/6.6/emboss/apps/groups.html), and [emboss tutorials](http://emboss.sourceforge.net/docs/emboss_tutorial/emboss_tutorial.html)

 > ## Set-up
 > Macintosh: Double click on `Terminal` icon in the `/Applications/Utilities directory`.
-> Windows: Open `PowerShell`
+> Windows: Open `PowerShell`.
-> Linux: open a new shell terminal
+> Linux: open a new shell terminal.

 In your terminal shell window login Docker with your credentials.
 If you need to create an ID now go to the [Docker Hub](https://hub.docker.com) to register a free account.